aws/copilot-cli/site/content/docs/commands/pipeline-init.ja.md

 -b, --git-branch string      Branch used to trigger your pipeline.
 -h, --help                   help for init
 -n, --name string            Name of the pipeline.
+-p, --pipeline-type string   The type of pipeline.
+Must be either "Workloads" or "Environments".
 -u, --url string             The repository URL to trigger your pipeline.
 ```